LithoCoders/dailycpp/EffectiveModernC++/chapter6/Item31_Avoid_default_capture_modes.md

                                             *Credits to ISLA*
-There are two default capture modes in lambda: capture by reference and capture by value.
-Capture by reference can lead to dangling reference whereas, capture by value xxxx.
+There are two default capture modes in lambda: default by-reference capture `[&]` and default by-value capture `[=]`. `[&]` can lead to dangling reference whereas, `[=]` seems to fix the problem but you are not.
+In any case, the author advise to avoid both `[&]` and `[=]`.
+Instead, make captures explicitly for each variables lambda needs.

+Considering a global container, which holds a list of functions.
+Each function captures a `divisor` from its surrounding (same function-scope or same class).
+The issue pops up when `divisor` can be dangled because it is out of its scope.

-# Problem with default capture by reference
+# Problem with default by-reference capture
 ```c++
 #include<vector>
 #include<functional>